 Step 4: Stay on or off property?

 The next important decision to make in planning your first Disney World trip is whether to stay on or off property.
 Staying at a Disney hotel is more expensive than staying off property.
 So, if you are on a tight budget, off property may be the best option for you.
-However, if you can afford it, even if it means shortening the length of your trip, I would recommend staying on property if you can make it work in your budget.
+However, I would recommend staying on property if you can make it work in your budget, even if it means shortening your trip by a few days.
 In short, staying on property is worth the extra money.

 Step 5: Where to stay?